What’s New in 2026

 Visit Tri-Cities will be the lead organization in facilitating the event through a three-year host agreement with IRONMAN and in collaboration with the City of Richland, West Richland and other regional communities and agencies.
 The international triathlon will also be held on September 22, 2024, September 21, 2025, and September 20, 2026.
 Each year, the event will bring 2500 athletes plus an additional 7,500 visitors, crews and support staff to the area inducing $6-$8 million in visitor spending to local businesses.
 Read the full press release here.

-Tri-Cities, Washington Selected to Host National Horseshoe Pitching Championships in 2024 and 2027
+Tri-Cities, Washington Selected to Host National Horseshoe Pitching Championships in 2027

 The prestigious National Horseshoe Pitching Association (NHPA) announced in October 2023 that Tri-Cities will host the NHPA World Horseshoe Pitching Championships in 2024 and 2027.
 Each championship event is expected to bring in nearly $1 million in economic impact to the area.
 Learn more here.